opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

 The `disk` block supports:

 * `size` - (Required) The disk size.
 The unit is GB.
-The system and data disk size ranges from 10 to 32768.
+The system disk size ranges from 40 to 32768, and the data disk size ranges from 10 to 32768.
-  System disk must be greater than or equal to the minimum size (**min_disk** value) of the system disk specified in the image.

 * `volume_type` - (Required) Specifies the ECS system disk type.
 The disk type must match the available disk type.
   * `SATA`: common I/O disk type